HobnobMancer/cazy_webscraper/README.md

 `--retries`, `-r` - Define the number of times to retry making a connection to CAZy if the connection should fail.
 Default: 10.

-`--skip_uniprot_accessions` - Path to a JSON file, keyed by UniProt accessions/IDs and valued by dicts containing `{'gbk_acc': str, 'db_id': int}`.
+`--use_uniprot_cache` - Path to a JSON file, keyed by UniProt accessions/IDs and valued by dicts containing `{'gbk_acc': str, 'db_id': int}`.
 This file part of the cache created by `cw_get_uniprot_data`.
 This is option to skip retrieving the UniProt IDs for a set of GenBank accessions, if retrieving data for the same dataset (this save a lot of time!)

+`skip_download` - Bool, default False.
+If set to True, only uses data from UniProt cache and will not download new data from UniProt.

 `--sequence`, `-s` - Retrieve protein amino acid sequences from UniProt